QR

 the house for sale.
 See video example.

-and in-store signs with QR Codes that provide product details and demonstration
+- Catalogs, in-store signs and outdoor stickers (i.e. on cars in dealership) with QR Codes that provide product details and demonstration

 videos.